One-Way Reversible and Quantum Finite Automata with Advice: Properties of Advice for Quantum Computation

 \section{Properties of Advice for Quantum Computation}

-Since its introduction by Karp and Lipton \cite{KL82}, the usefulness of advice has been demonstrated for various models of underlying computations.
-Following this line of study, we begin with examining characteristic features of a quantum language family that is assisted by powerful pieces of advice.
+Since its introduction by Karp and Lipton \cite{KL82}, the usefulness of advice has been revealed for various models of underlying computations.
+Following this line of study, we are now focused on a simple and concise model of {\em one-way measure-many quantum finite automata} (hereafter abbreviated as 1qfa's), each of which permits only one-way head moves and performs a (projective) measurement at every step to see if the machine enters any halting states.
+We will discuss characteristic features of 1qfa's that are assisted by powerful pieces of deterministic advice and by examining how the 1qfa's process the advice with bounded-error probability.

-In particular, we will examine {\em one-way measure-many quantum finite automata} (or 1qfa's, in short) that process deterministic advice with bounded-error probability, where every 1qfa permits only one-way head moves and performs a (projection) measurement, at each step, to see if the machine enters any halting state (i.e., either an accepting state or a rejecting state).